ucsf-web-services/ucsf_pattern_library/README.md

 * Drupal 8 also leverages version 1.x of Twig in core, with plans to upgrade to version 2.x in 8.4 (slated for end of calendar year 2017).
 Version 2 also depends on PHP version 7.
 * Both versions of Drupal require special syntax to call the CMS field variables for the data insert within the Twig template.

-The Drupal 8 themes and other tools were reviewed in the making of this project:
+The following Drupal 8 themes and other tools were reviewed in the making of this project:

 * Pattern Lab Starter (Phase 2) https://github.com/phase2/pattern-lab-starter
 * Emulsify (Four Kitchens) http://emulsify.info/